All children misbehave sometimes. As a parent, you have to decide how you will respond. Your child needs rules to understand how to behave.

 Be consistent.
-DO NOT change rules or punishments at random.
+Don't change rules or punishments at random.
 If more than one adult is disciplining the child, work together.
 It is confusing to your child when one caregiver accepts certain behaviors but the other caregiver punishes for the same behavior.
 Your child may learn to play one adult against the other.

 Show respect.
 Treat your child with respect.
 By respecting your child, you build trust.
 Behave the way you want your child to behave.

-DO NOT make huge threats of punishment that you will never do.
+Do not make huge threats of punishment that you will never do.
 When you threaten a punishment but do not follow through, your child learns that you do not mean what you say.

 Instead, pick punishments that you can and are willing to do.
-For example, if your kids are fighting, say: “The fighting must stop now, if you do not stop, we will not go to the movies.”
-If your kids do not stop fighting, DO NOT go to the movies.
+For example, if your kids are fighting, say: "The fighting must stop now, if you do not stop, we will not go to the movies."
+If your kids do not stop fighting, do not go to the movies.
 Your kids will learn that you mean what you say.